abidkhanse/OO-Design-Pattern/README.md

 > Creational design patterns are concerned with object creation mechanisms, providing a way to create objects in a manner that
 > is flexible, efficient, and adheres to good object-oriented design principles.

-### Strategy design pattern
+### Structural design pattern

-> Strategy design pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+> Structural design patterns focus on how classes and objects are composed to form larger structures and relationships.
+These patterns help
-> It allows the client chooses the appropriate algorithm at runtime without modifying the client's code.
+> developers design and manage the relationships between different parts of a software system, enabling them to create flexible, efficient, and maintainable code.

 and these 3 design patterns are subdivided in following categories